telerik/winforms-docs/track-and-status-controls/waitingbar/customizing-radwaitingbar.md

 {{endregion}}

 ![track-and-status-controls-waitingbar-customizing-radwaitingbar 002](images/track-and-status-controls-waitingbar-customizing-radwaitingbar002.png)

 ## How to set Dash style only for the waiting indicators

 The waiting indicators also support dash style.
-To customize the appearance of
-        the indicators’ stripes-pattern, you need to access the SeparatorElements of all indicators.
+To customize the appearance of the indicators’ stripes-pattern, you need to access the SeparatorElements of all indicators.
 By default, the Indicators collection contains two indicators.
 Here is a sample scenario:

-#_[C#]_

 {{source=..\SamplesCS\TrackAndStatus\WaitingBar\CustomizingRadWaitingBar.cs region=waitingIndicators}}
 {{source=..\SamplesVB\TrackAndStatus\WaitingBar\CustomizingRadWaitingBar.vb region=waitingIndicators}}